novoda/spikes/monkey-runner/README.md

 You can run this as part of your CI job before starting the monkey runner.

-In your Android module's `build.gradle`, add this plugin as a dependency, apply it and configure it.
-Be sure you also apply the `android-command` plugin (which `monkey-runner` depends on):
+In your Android module's `build.gradle`, add this plugin as a dependency, apply it and configure it:

 ```groovy
 buildscript {